JesusVazquezDev/Python-Projects/README.md

 # Python-Projects

-#### Much of what is available at time of writing does not have README.md files, thus understanding the write programs and scripts may be difficult to understand.
+#### Much of what is available at time of writing does not have README.md files, thus understanding what specifications the programs and scripts had may be difficult to understand.
 I intend on making this repo much more elegant however, academics are taking up a good amount of my time at the moment.
 Once I graduate, I'll revamp this repo.

 #### Disclaimer: Students should not use any of the code in the repo as their own.
 If you do, you will face disciplinary action via the University.
 Just don't do it.